 Work study provides part-time jobs for students with financial need, allowing them to earn money to help pay for education expenses.

-- Interested in learning more about different types of financial aid.
+- Learn more about different types of financial aid and scholarships.

 What must you do to be considered for financial aid?